-Celebrating more than 70 years in the Tacoma community, Bates is an innovator.
+Celebrating nearly 75 years in the Tacoma and Pierce County community, Bates is an innovator.
 Our mission is to inspire, challenge and educate.
 With Bates as your educational partner, you can reinvent yourself.

 Vocational training began in Tacoma on Sept.
 4, 1940, in the basement of Hawthorne Elementary School.
 During the 1941-42 school year, the program became known as the Tacoma Vocational School.